Rules

 Select pass to allow the user to still process the BOM.

-Depending on the rule selected, the bottom line may display options for processing the rule.
-Select the Data Sources that will be updated.
+Process For {source} - Depending on the rule selected, this will display options for processing the rule.
+Select the Data Sources that you want the rules to be processed for.

 Notes